 Countermeasures must be considered for a server that circulates information with an information value level greater than the threat level.
 At the same time, when complete remote duplication is performed at a location sufficiently far away so that the threat from electromagnetic attack does not occur, it is only necessary to consider EMSEC countermeasures.
-Examples of calculating the EM mitigation levels when the threat that satisfies the availability and integrity regulated by SLA is assumed to be able to intrude up to AII or the Zone 2 level, the vulnerability level is ZI1, and information leakage intrusion is 10 m are shown in Tables II.1.1-1 to II.1.1-2.
+Examples of the calculation of the EM mitigation levels when the threat that satisfies the availability and integrity limits regulated by SLA is assumed to be able to intrude up to AII or the Zone 2 level, the vulnerability level is ZI1, and information leakage intrusion is at 10 m are shown in Table II.1a and Table II.1b.